GDevelopApp/GDevelop-documentation/docs/gdevelop5/education/index.md

 The Education plan gives access to teachers to a curriculum designed by the GDevelop team.
 This curriculum is intended to teachers as a means to teach game development.

+It includes multiple ready-to-teach lessons that cover game development theory and step-by-step practical lessons to create full games.

 ## Education plan setup

 The Education plan is purchased with at least 5 seats.
 A seat is either occupied by a teacher account, or a student account.